DoomKitty87/quickparsejs/README.md

 qp.parseWithParentheses(string expression)
 Evaluates a mathematical expression from a string, with support for parentheses.
 Will return bad results if parentheses are not closed.

+qp.parseWithParenthesesCustom(string expression, string add, string subtract, string multiply, string divide, string open, string close)
+Same as parseCustomOperators, but with support for parentheses (and using custom parentheses instead).